AsherJN/media-bias-extention/memory-bank/systemPatterns.md

 - Different analysis components (bias score, language tone, etc.) are processed independently
 - Each component has its own display strategy in the UI

+### Composite Pattern
+- The prompt framework uses a composite structure where each section is a component
+- Sections can be manipulated independently but combined to form a complete prompt

+### Factory Pattern
+- The promptUtils.js file contains factory functions for creating and manipulating prompt components

 ## Key Technical Decisions

 ### Side Panel UI